 How do Dermal Fillers work?

-Dermal Filler treatments are designed to help restore volume loss, minimise fine lines and correct problem areas that have been affecting an individual’s self-esteem.
+Dermal Filler treatments are designed to help restore volume loss, minimise fine lines and correct problem areas.
 At the beginning of the cosmetic procedure, the treated area is numb with a topical anaesthetic and/or an ice pack to minimise the pain.
 The Dermal Filler (composed of hyaluronic acid and a local anaesthetic) is then injected into the targeted areas of the face.

 When strategically injected, the areas can be contoured in the case of a non-surgical nose job, or visible fine lines can be smoothed out.
 Dermal Fillers can increase the volume in areas such as the cheeks and jawline giving the appearance of a facelift without the invasive plastic surgery that results in pain, bruising and lengthy downtime.
 They can improve the appearance of acne scars or the symmetry of the mouth in the case of lip enhancement.